 Stations of the Cross at Holy Hill Church Wisconsin

 Each station focuses on a specific event in the final hours before and after Jesus’s crucifixion.
 Indoor or outdoor Stations of the Cross worldwide are used as mini-pilgrimages, so it was fitting that I finished my Wisconsin Way here.

 Joseph Aszklar sculpted the life-sized stations of the cross from 1918-1928.
 The Austrian-born sculptor who immigrated to Milwaukee from Poland in 1908 carved the statues from five tons of Bedford limestone, the material also used in the rebuilding of Chicago after the fire of 1867.
 Prominent buildings across the nation, including the Biltmore Estate and NYC’s Grand Central Station, are built of the white stone, also known as Indiana Limestone.

 While hiking between each Station of the Cross on the pedestrian-only roadway, we prayed the Lord’s Prayer in unison.

 Final destination: Holy Hill - Basilica and National Shrine of Mary Help of Christians

 The stations end just outside the lower Holy Hill Church Wisconsin.
 Since the tower was closed due to COVID, we couldn’t go up to the top.
 Instead, we all went our separate ways to pray and experience the National Shrine of Mary Help of Christians.

-After a day of Holy Hill hiking, I was ready to spend time in the Shrine Chapel, where chairs were spaced for social distancing.
+After a day of Holy Hill hiking, I was ready to spend time in the Shrine Chapel.

 National Shrine of Mary Help of Christians Chapel at Holy Hill